 Researchers from the U.S. Army Research Institute of Environmental Medicine found that when participants took a leucine-rich essential amino acid supplement (versus the basic one) during a 60-minutes bike ride, their muscle protein synthesis increased by 33%.

 We are adding coconut water crystals to our formula, to enhance the electrolyte content of the drink.
 Coconut water contains five vital electrolytes: sodium, potassium, calcium, magnesium, and phosphorus.
 It helps replace the sodium losses during exercise, which are far higher than the other key electrolytes, especially in the heat.
 Potassium is also essential because it enhances rehydration through the replacement of intracellular water post-exercise.

-The few grams of carbohydrates in the drinks are coming from the coconut water.
+The few grams of carbohydrates in the drinks are coming from coconut water.
 There is no additional sugar added beyond its natural glucose and fructose composition.

-Vegan BCAA's Supplement can be used on multiple occasions, even on non-training days.
+Plant-Based BCAA's Supplement can be used on multiple occasions, even on non-training days.
 However, it is believed, based on research, that the ideal time to have BCAAs is during physical activities (jogging, hiking, stretching, biking, training, etc.) to enjoy its full potential.

 Just add one full scoop of Vegan BCAA in 400-500ml of fresh water, shake for a few seconds to dissolve the amino acids, and you’re good to go.
 This tasty drink will hydrate you and replenish vital minerals lost while sweating.
 Also, if you are having a sweet tooth or want to sip on a delicious drink, then you have the right product in your hand.

 BCAA stands for branched-chain amino acid, which is a category of essential amino acids that are not produced by our body.
 BCAAs include valine, leucine, and isoleucine.
 These amino acids are known to have a major role in building and repairing muscles in our body.